-"Diagnostics" menu $\rightarrow$ Simulation
+"Diagnostics" menu \rightarrow Simulation

-Parameter Prerequisite Description Selection / User entry Assign simulation process variable Select a process variable for the simulation process that is activated.
+Parameter Prerequsite Description Selection / User entry Factory setting Assign simulation process variable Select a process variable for the simulation process that is activated.
 Depending on the device version, not all options are available in this parameter.
-The selection can vary depending on the sensor, e.g. viscosity is available only with the Promass I. Off Mass flow Volume flow Corrected volume flow Density Reference density Temperature Dynamic viscosity Kinematic viscosity Temp. compensated dynamic viscosity Temp. compensated kinematic viscosity Concentration Target mass flow Carrier mass flow Value process variable A process variable is selected in the Assign simulation process variable parameter.
+The selection can vary depending on the sensor, e.g. viscosity is available only with the Promass I. Off Mass flow Volume flow Corrected volume flow Density Reference density Temperature Dynamic viscosity Kinematic viscosity Temp. compensated dynamic viscosity Temp. compensated kinematic viscosity Temp. compensated kinematic viscosity Concentration Target mass flow Carrier mass flow Off Value process variable A process variable is selected in the Assign simulation process variable parameter.
 Enter the simulation value for the selected process variable.
-Signed floating-point number Simulation device alarm - Switch the device alarm on and off.
-Off On Diagnostic event category - Select the category of the diagnostic event.
-SensorElectronicsConfigurationProcess Simulation diagnostic event Switch simulation of the diagnostic event on and off.
+Signed floating-point number 0 Simulation device alarm - Switch the device alarm on and off.
+Off On Off Diagnostic event category - Select the category of the diagnostic event.
+SensorElectronicsConfigurationProcess Process Simulation diagnostic event - Switch simulation of the diagnostic event on and off.
 For the simulation, you can choose from the diagnostic events of the category selected in the Diagnostic event category parameter.
-Off Picklist Diagnostic events (depends on the selected category)
+Off Picklist Diagnostic events (depends on the selected category) Off